trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 get the issuer URI.
 The issuer URI should be stored somewhere for later use, since it can be used to refresh the display data.
 See [Credential Display Data](#credential-display-data) for more information.

-### DIDJWTSignerCreator

-As mentioned above, the `ClientConfig` object requires an implementation of a `DIDJWTSignerCreator`.
-To understand why, let's look at what happens when the `RequestCredential` method is called.
-Using the DID resolver (set in the `ClientConfig`), the user's DID (also from the `ClientConfig`) will be resolved, and an appropriate verification method related to JWT signing will be found.
-Next, there needs to be some way to map between the verification method and the corresponding private key to be used for signing.
-This is what the `DIDJWTSignerCreator` does - it knows how to create a JWT signer object (that is able to access the private key) based on a verification method.

-Wallet-SDK includes an implementation of this that uses the Google Tink crypto library.
-Keys may reside in local memory intermittently.
-For a production application, you may want to supply your own DIDJWTSignerCreator implementation that uses a platform-specific crypto implementation.

 ### Examples